material-motion-archive/runtime-android/README.md

 ```

 To use this option, you must run `gradle install` from the library's
-project root every time you want local changes to the library to
+project root every time you want local changes in the library to
 propagate to the clients.

 ## Contributing